Ohhhhhhhh the Philippines, the Philippines.

 good ole communal food.
 Full fish, fresh fruit, and enough rice to feed the whole country, literally.
 We all got to know each other’s cultures and bonded easily regardless of our religious differences.
 Though admitting to leaving the Catholic church as a teenager, they still accepted me 🙂 Allowing for the final 2 spots to be even more enjoyable.

 I arrived at the Coron Underwater Garden Resort to the warm friendly faces and the greetings of two cute puppies that just didn’t even KNOW how much love they had coming their way.

 STREETS OF CORON

 Even though I made little to no planning on this trip, I somehow experienced one of the most perfect weeks of my life.
 And even though I barely made a dent in seeing all the 7,000 possible islands to visit, I saw enough to know it is by far one of the most beautiful countries I have ever seen.
 The people were warm, loving and open.
 Undeniably one of the friendliest cultures I have ever encountered.
 The food was flavourful and made with love and the beaches and natural wonders are any wanderstluster’s dream.

 I fell in love with these unique islands and left a little piece of this crazy American with everyone I met.
 After my trip to the Philippines, I feel like a more beautiful person inside and out… well.. mostly inside, as I am still trying to lose the extra chins I gained from eating all that damn rice.

 The Philippines awarded me with a week of amazing memories and will forever hold a special place for that remarkable county in my heart.

-Visit the Philippines – I promise you wont regret it 🙂
+You must visit the Philippines – I promise you won’t regret it 🙂

 Questions about my trip or need advice on going?